 History and Views

 After touring the museums, take a walk over to Wall Street, the Financial District's storied narrow thoroughfare that's steeped in history.
 Stop to pose with George Washington's statue in front of the Federal Hall National Memorial and discover the site where he was sworn into office as the nation's first president.
-Then head further down to the picturesque South Street Seaport for a stunning view of the Brooklyn Bridge or browse among dozens of charming shops and neighborhood restaurants, like the popular Harry's Cafe and Steak.
+Then head further down to the picturesque South Street Seaport for a stunning view of the Brooklyn Bridge or browse among the charming shops and neighborhood restaurants, like the popular Harry's Cafe and Steak.

 Downtime for Dining

 If you're looking for a fine-dining experience, however, head to City Hall Restaurant, situated in a carefully restored 1863 cast-iron building right near the real City Hall.
 Rub elbows with federal judges, City Council members and maybe an FBI agent or two while tucking into a New York strip steak or a slice of classic New York cheesecake.
 (A kids' menu is available at all meals.)
 Afterward, sneak in a history lesson at the African Burial Ground National Monument, also nearby City Hall.
 Discovered during construction for a new federal building in the early 1990s, the grounds are the final resting place of more than 400 free and enslaved Africans who were buried there between the 1690s and 1794.
-With a memorial, numerous art exhibits and a 40-seat theater, the site offers an emotional experience for any family interested in understanding a period that influenced America’s roots.
+With a memorial, numerous artworks and a 40-seat theater, the site offers an emotional experience for any family interested in understanding a period that influenced America’s roots.